James M. Ellison, MD, MPH

 Explore how researchers are recruiting the immune system to fight Alzheimer's disease.

-Alzheimer’s disease (AD) continues to affect the lives of millions of Americans.
+Alzheimer’s disease continues to affect the lives of millions of Americans.
 As our elderly population increases, our need to help patients and caregivers cope with this illness will continue to escalate.
-Treatment of AD has already improved vastly as a result of deeper appreciation of patients’ and caregivers’ needs, our growing evidence base for the importance of lifestyle choices, and the availability of medications specifically indicated for the treatment of this brain disease.
-The medications currently approved by the FDA, unfortunately, have modest benefits and do not modify AD’s fundamental disease process.
+Treatment of Alzheimer’s has already improved vastly as a result of a deeper appreciation of patients’ and caregivers’ needs, our growing evidence base for the importance of lifestyle choices, and the availability of medications specifically indicated for the treatment of this brain disease.
+The medications currently approved by the FDA, unfortunately, have modest benefits and do not modify Alzheimer’s fundamental disease process.
 Researchers continue to search for better medications that will supplement other treatment approaches.
-In the search for disease-modifying medications, intense interest has focused on how the immune system can be recruited into the fight against AD.
+In the search for disease-modifying medications, intense interest has focused on how the immune system can be recruited into the fight against Alzheimer’s.

-Our immune systems act constantly to protect our bodies from invasion by infectious agents.
-In addition, immune system components monitor changes in our bodies’ own cells, for example by eliminating or limiting some cancers.
-The cells of the immune system include producers of antibodies and also cells that attack, poison, and scavenge invading organisms or our own damaged cells.
+Our immune systems constantly protect our bodies from invasion by infectious agents.
+In addition, immune system components monitor changes in our bodies’ own cells, for example, by eliminating or limiting some cancers.
+The cells of the immune system include cells that produce antibodies and also cells that attack, poison, and scavenge invading organisms or our own damaged cells.
 As we age, the immune system becomes both less and more active.

 The aging immune system responds less vigorously to some unfamiliar new provocations.
 This is thought to underlie, for example, the smaller production of new antibodies seen in older adults who are vaccinated.
 It may also help to explain the confusing but common clinical situation that occurs when an older adult with a potentially serious infection presents clinicians with a deceptively small fever or increase in disease-fighting white blood cells.

-Since the 1990s, researchers have been exploring ways in which the immune system’s effects could be recruited into the fight against AD.
-Early experiments showed that rodents with AD-like plaques induced by genetic manipulation could be immunized against toxic amyloid beta, the protein that aggregates into AD’s characteristic plaques.
+Since the 1990s, researchers have been exploring ways in which the immune system’s effects could be recruited into the fight against Alzheimer’s.
+Early experiments showed that rodents with Alzheimer’s-like plaques induced by genetic manipulation could be immunized against toxic amyloid beta, the protein that aggregates into Alzheimer’s characteristic plaques.
 Remarkably, these experimental immunizations were shown to decrease the amount of brain amyloid (“amyloid load”) in these rodents while also improving their cognitive functioning.

-The proof of immunotherapy, ultimately, will be its ability to modify the course of AD.
-It would be fair to say at this point that both active and passive immunization against amyloid beta have been shown to reduce the brain’s amyloid load but not to produce significant cognitive benefit in patients with advanced AD.
-There is much greater hope, however, for beneficial effects of early intervention.
-Findings suggest that passive immunotherapy at a very early stage may have significant clinical effects, and several large scale trials are now underway to test the effects of passive immunotherapy in prodromal or early Alzheimer's disease in early stage human subjects whose diagnosis has been verified using PET amyloid scanning or cerebrospinal fluid analysis.
+The proof of immunotherapy, ultimately, will be its ability to modify the course of Alzheimer’s.
+It would be fair to say at this point that both active and passive immunization against amyloid beta have been shown to reduce the brain’s amyloid load but not to produce significant cognitive benefits in patients with advanced Alzheimer’s.
+There is much greater hope, however, for the beneficial effects of early intervention.
+Findings suggest that passive immunotherapy at a very early stage may have significant clinical effects, and several large-scale trials are now underway to test the effects of passive immunotherapy in prodromal or early Alzheimer's disease in early-stage human subjects whose diagnosis has been verified using PET amyloid scanning or cerebrospinal fluid analysis.
 Needless to say, the results of these trials are eagerly awaited by researchers, patients, and caregivers!
 We are already on the verge of possible FDA approval of one of the monoclonal antibodies as an Alzheimer’s disease treatment.
 On the basis of a re-analysis of data from trials of aducanumab, which was initially regarded as a failed treatment, Biogen submitted an application to the FDA for a treatment indication and the FDA’s decision is soon to be announced.
 It is likely that other immunotherapeutic agents will also be submitted to the FDA in the near future.

 James Ellison, MD received his medical degree from UCSF in 1978 and trained in psychiatry at the Massachusetts General Hospital (1979-1982).